UniversalDependencies/docs/_2016-09-05--06-prague/postags.md

 act as a core argument of a predicate, while complementizer cannot.
 So we have to distinguish the two functions, although historically the complementizer may actually come from a grammaticalized pronoun.

-It would be useful if the proposal for UD v2 also includes a list of category pairs that are considered incompatible but we did not discuss this in detail in Prague.
+It would be useful if the proposal for UD v2 also included a list of category pairs that are considered incompatible but we did not discuss this in detail in Prague.

 ## Proposed principles for UD v2